googlefonts/gftools/README.md

 ## Installation

-Please install these tools using our pip package hosted on PyPI:
+Please install these tools using our [pip](https://pip.pypa.io/en/stable/installing/) package hosted on [PyPI](https://pypi.org/project/gftools/):

-    sudo easy_install pip
     pip install --upgrade gftools

 ### Requirements and Dependencies

-These tools are intended to work with Python 2.7 systems.
+These tools are intended to work with both Python 2.7 and Python 3, If a tool isn't working with Python 3 please make an issue.
+Python 2 support is being phased out and `gftools` will be Python 3 only soon.
-While these tools may work with Python 3.x, if so, that's a happy accident.
 Pull Requests welcome! :)

 These tools depend on the submodule `GlyphsInfo`.
 Make sure the submodule is up to date by running: